kba/anno-frontend/README.md

 - `purlTemplate` A string template for the persistent URL. `{{ slug }}` will be replaced by the slug of the annotation
 - `purlId` Annotation ID of the persistent URL.
 Should begin with the URL of `annoEndpoint`
+- `purlAnnoInitiallyOpen` Whether the persistently adressed annotation should be made visible initially, if necessary by opening parent threads
 - `token`: Function or token.
 The literal token.
 Don't use this option without SSL/TLS encryption.
 Function must be synchronous.
 - `tokenEndpoint`: URL of the endpoint providing the JSON Webtoken